 The 1997 team was younger with less depth and game experience.
-The 1998 team filled in some of those holes and was a year more ingrained into our system.
+The 1998 team filled in some of those holes.
 On paper, the 1998 team was a better team.
 But our 1997 team stretched itself and achieved its potential.
 The 1998 team was inconsistent and squandered chances.
 I still believe what I told the team the day after the finale against Cincinnati: “We have a good team, but we didn’t take advantage of the opportunities we were given all year long.
 That’s why we had to rely on someone else.
 We cannot do that again.”
 The same is also true for each of us.

 That, to me, is where we find the best definition of success.
 We’re not all going to reach the Super Bowl or the top of the corporate ladder, but we each have a chance to walk away from something saying, “I did ordinary things as well as I could.
 I performed to the full limits of my ability.
 I achieved success.”
 Under that definition, a 5–11 team might actually be more successful than a 14–2 team.

 I have no problem coaching a team that needs to win its final game and needs help from another team to get into the playoffs—as long as the team has played to the limits of its abilities and has fulfilled its potential.
 Our 1997 team played to and beyond its potential.
 Our 1998 team did not.

 Sound off: What are some of the “ordinary things” we need to do well as dads?

 Huddle up with your kids and ask, “Why do you think it’s important to always give your very best?”